vitorgalvao/alfred-workflows/DownVid/README.md

 ![](https://i.imgur.com/rOxAzRk.png)

-The Workflow Environment Variables represent the directories (relative to your home) where videos will download to, as well as the audio format to save when that option is picked.
+The Workflow Environment Variables represent the directories where videos will download to, as well as the audio format to save when that option is picked.